MrFogg866/scottys/README.md

 * Customers are offered the opportunity to register an account.

-* Customers are offered the opportunity to select a time slot for collection after their payment has been completed.

 * Easy shopping process to create a pleaseant experince for the customer.